adrianmuzzi/Man-Horse-Scripts/README.md

 # Man-Horse-Scripts
 I plan for this to  be a repository of Powershell scripts I have developed to shave milliseconds off of the time it takes me to do something at work.
-They are all named for Melbourne Cup winners.
+They are all named for Horses.

-# Cross Counter 1.2
+# Cross Counter

-Cross Counter is for making fast changes to users in a Microsoft 365 tenant.
+*Cross Counter* is for making fast changes to users in a Microsoft 365 tenant.
 It utilises the MgGraph powershell module.
 If you do not have this module, it will prompt you for install.

 A web browser will then be launched with a Microsoft login prompt.
-## Main menu commands
+## 'Main Menu' commands

 The `MAIN MENU` is the highest level menu in Cross Counter.
 Upon first singing into the tenant with Cross Counter, you are prompted with a fresh user list and this main menu.